microsoft/MSLab/README.md

 ## Scenarios

-Over the time, we have developed multiple [scenarios](Scenarios/) simulating Azure Stack HCI and even deep dives into each technology.
+Over the time, we have developed multiple [scenarios](Scenarios/) simulating Azure Stack HCI and even deep dives into other technologies such as [Windows Admin Center](Scenarios/Windows%20Admin%20Center%20and%20Enterprise%20CA), [Certification Authority](Scenarios/Certification%20Authority) or [Just Enough Administration](Scenarios/BitLocker%20with%20JEA).
 Scenarios can be reused for real environments.
-Like [S2D Hyperconverged](Scenarios/S2D%20Hyperconverged) can be used to deploy real Azure Stack HCI clusters.
+For example [S2D Hyperconverged](Scenarios/S2D%20Hyperconverged) can be used to deploy real Azure Stack HCI clusters.

 ## Use cases